Max Verstappen bounces back with dominant win at Japanese Grand Prix | TSN

 “The critical bit was the start to stay ahead and after that the car just got better and better,” Verstappen said later.
 “It couldn’t have been any better.”

-Both Albon and Ricciardo walked away, apparenly without serious injuries.
+Both Albon and Ricciardo walked away, apparently without serious injuries.
 The restart was delayed 30 minutes to get the cars off the track and clear debris.

 Verstappen, who now has 57 career wins, pushed his season points total to 77 and is 13 clear of Perez on 64.
 Ferrari's Charles Leclerc follows with 59 with Sainz on 55.